universe-ai/pocket-messaging/README.md

 Examples and documentation will be added.

 ## License
-This project is released under the MIT license.
+This project is released under the _MIT_ license.
+Refer to the [LICENSE](https://github.com/universe-ai/pocket-messaging/blob/master/LICENSE) file for details.